wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 Here is a list of the different "clouds" Salesforce sells.
 Products which have <a href="https://wilsonmar.github.io/salesforce-certifications/">"consultant" certification exams</a>:

-   * Analytic Cloud - Business intelligence and analytics software solutions
+   * Analytic Cloud - Business intelligence and analytics software solutions with the "Einstein" brand
    * <a target="_blank" href="http://certification.salesforce.com/communitycloud">Commmunity Cloud</a> - Connect customers, partners, and employees
    * <a target="_blank" href="http://certification.salesforce.com/salescloud">Sales Cloud</a> - Complete CRM customer service solutions
    * Government Cloud
    * Health Cloud
-   * <a target="_blank" href="https://www.salesforce.com/products/integration-cloud/overview/">Integration Cloud</a> Integration Builder includes Mulesoft Anypoint Platform (bought by Salesforce in an exchange of stock May 2018)
+   * <a target="_blank" href="https://www.salesforce.com/products/integration-cloud/overview/">Integration Cloud</a> Integration Builder includes the <strong>Mulesoft</strong> Anypoint Platform (bought by Salesforce in an exchange of stock May 2018)

    * <a target="_blank" href="http://certification.salesforce.com/marketingcloudconsultant">Marketing Cloud</a> - Build and manage 1:1 customer journeys.
 It has its own query language.
 No free accounts here.
    * <a target="_blank" href="http://certification.salesforce.com/fieldservicelightningconsultant">